-Share Price and Exercise Price at Valuation Date
+Exercise Price at Valuation Date

-The share price of the warrants granted has been determined using the closing price of our common stock trading in the form of CDIs on ASX at the time of entering in to the loan facility.
-The ASX is the only exchange upon which our securities are quoted.
-The exercise price has been determined as stated in the Credit Agreement.
+The exercise price of the warrants has been determined as stated in the Credit Agreement.
 For further details, see Notes to Consolidated Financial Statements - Note 16, Summary of Significant Accounting Policies - Borrowings - Athyrium Credit Agreement.